 Along with $972,000 and a PGA Tour exemption through 2008, Weekley becomes the first PGA Tour winner to qualify for next year's Masters after Augusta National chairman Billy Payne restored a privilege taken away in 1999.

-He nearly squandered a three-shot lead at Harbour Town Golf Links before his heart-stopping finish.
+Weekley nearly squandered a three-shot lead before his heart-stopping finish.

 Weekley made bogey on the 16th, then muffed a chip behind the 17th green.
 He followed the blunder with a 40-foot, par-saving chip to keep a one-stroke lead.

 But then Weekley had his troubles on Harbour Town's lighthouse hole, No. 18.
 He chipped across the green and into the fluffy rough down a short slope.
 Once again, Weekley's short game saved him, this time rolling it from 36 feet away.

 The Big Easy, bidding for his first tour win since 2004, lost his chance on No. 17, driving into the hazard behind the green for a bogey.
 Els made things interesting, though, putting his second shot _ and last opportunity to tie _ at the 18th inside 2 feet.